dojo/docs/dojo/data/api/Identity.rst

       if(!(itemStore.getValue(item,"name") === "El Salvador")){
         failed(new Error("The item loaded does not have the attribute value for attribute [name] expected."));
       }else{
-        //Do something with it.
+        // Do something with it.
       }
     }else{
-      //This should never occur.
+      // This should never occur.
       console.log("Unable to locate the item with identity [sv]");
     }
   }

-  //Invoke the lookup.
+  // Invoke the lookup.
 This is an async call as it may have to call back to a server to get data. itemStore.fetchItemByIdentity({identity: "sv", onItem: gotItem, onError: failed});